Kia Sportage review and buyer's guide

 The combustion engines we’ve essentially seen them before, but they are quite modern in terms of efficiency, fuel economy, etc. The diesel in particular is a very good unit for anybody intending to use Sportage on family roadtrips with lots of additional people and gear on board.
 Jumping out of the 1.6 turbo petrol and into the diesel, you are made instantly aware of the wall of extra low-rpm power.

-Kia Australia says they’ve managed to achieve an 18% reduction in fuel consumption on the 1.6 turbo petrol, with a commensurate cut in CO2.
-Small round of applause.
+That reduction in fuel consumption on the 1.6 turbo petrol is commensurate with a cut in CO2, so small round of applause.

-The there’s the hybrid Sportage - fertile ground in the medium SUV segment and a new horizon for Kia.
+Then there’s the hybrid Sportage - fertile ground in the medium SUV segment and a new horizon for Kia.
 But that puts them into direct competition with Toyota’s ubiquitous RAV4 hybrid.
-So does Sportage offer the better hybrid here?

 HYBRID